Fluge476/URPFrameAccumulationRendererFeature/README.md

 # URP Frame Accumulation RendererFeature

 This RendererFeature allows you to store a copy of your color buffer at any given RenderGraph injection point to be later used for any kind of frame accumulation-based fullscreen effect.
-An example shader graph implementing frame accumulation motion blur is provided:
+An example shader graph implementing frame accumulation blur is provided:

 https://github.com/user-attachments/assets/7844e03a-3dfd-42b3-b695-2dda5daf821a